 - Preheat your oven and prepare a loaf pan.

-- Transfer into your baking pan, flatten with a spoon and brush with some applesauce or aquafaba.
+- Transfer into your loaf pan, flatten with a spoon and brush with some applesauce or aquafaba.

 - Top with seeds, then place in the preheated oven.